Money for Torture: the endless gravy train of the ‘war on terror’

 The Senate Committee report – and much of the media attention that has accompanied it – has focused on the incompetence in allowing two psychologists with dubious or inadequate qualifications to run a program of such critical importance to American national security, as though it were something unusual.

 Yet this combination of gross incompetence and profiteering has been a recurring feature of the ‘Global War on Terror’ (GWOT) ever since its inception.
-When the historians of the future try to understand the discrepancy between the high moral rhetoric of our new era of endless war and the often shambolic brutality with which it has so often been conducted they will have many different and often overlapping motivations to analyse.
+When the historians of the future try to understand the discrepancy between the high moral rhetoric of our new era of endless war and the often shambolic brutality with which it has so often been conducted they will find many different and often overlapping motivations.

 Some may describe the GWOT as a catastrophic overreaction to the atrocity of 9/11 and a well-meaning but misguided attempt to prevent an even more catastrophic repetition.
 Others may regard it as an opportunistic grab for global military dominance by the US foreign policy establishment, and there may even be those who take seriously the elevated moral rhetoric of a war against ‘evil’ that accompanied the Bush crusade.

-War profiteering is nothing new in itself; war has always been a business after all.
+Such profiteering is nothing new in itself; war has always been a business after all.
 But what is striking about the war on terror is the extent to which governments – and the US government in particular – have been prepared to throw vast sums of money at companies and individuals with little or no expertise or only the most dubious qualifications, often without even questioning where the money has gone or what it has been used for.
-In his book Pay Any Price: Power, Greed, and Endless War, the journalist James Risen writes how

 A decade of fear-mongering has brought power and wealth to those who have been most skilful at hyping the terrorist threat.
 Fear has convinced the White House and Congress to pour hundreds of billions of dollars – more money than anyone knows what to do with – into counterterrorism and homeland security programs, often with little management or oversight, and often to the detriment of the Americans they are supposed to protect.